endojs/endo/README.md

 Still under development: do not use for production systems yet, there are known security holes that need to be closed.

-Incorporates (as a git submodule) the [Realms shim](https://github.com/Agoric/realms-shim), which is a TC39 proposal spec here: https://github.com/tc39/proposal-realms .
+Incorporates (as a dependency) the [Realms shim](https://github.com/Agoric/realms-shim), which is a TC39 proposal spec here: https://github.com/tc39/proposal-realms .

 ### Install